Leanderrr/project/README.md

 RealTimeSpectro also accesses the microphone and implements a row and spiral visualisation for the sound frequency plots.
 However, his program calculates the frequency power with a spring system simulation, not an FFT.

 Another program by Norm Spier, [SpectraTunePlus](http://nasmusicsoft.com/Spectratune.php "SpectraTunePlus info"). is able to load sound files and shows a frequency spectrum history.
 [SpectraTunePlus](http://nasmusicsoft.com/Spectratune.php "SpectraTunePlus info") has a more intimidating user interface.
-Norm Spier has written a lot of helpful theoretical, practical and nice-to-know information on his website.
-Both on how the program works, and what it shows with the analyses.
+Norm Spier has written a lot of helpful theoretical, practical and nice-to-know information on his website; Both on how the program works, and what it shows with the analyses.
+If you read everything on his site, you will be an expert on music physics, it has more information than 'math of music' books I've read.

 [Sonic visualiser](http://sonicvisualiser.org/ "another sound visualizer program") is another program which is a bit similar to my project's program.
 This program can only handly complete audio files.